marisgg/marisgg.github.io/_pages/about.md

 I am affiliated with the <a href='https://sws.cs.ru.nl/'>Department of Software Science (SWS)</a> of the <a href='https://www.ru.nl/icis/'>Institute for Computing and Information Sciences (iCIS)</a>, located at Radboud University in Nijmegen, the Netherlands.

 I am supervised by <a href='https://www.nilsjansen.org'>Prof. Dr. Nils Jansen</a>, part of the <a href='https://ai-fm.org/'>AI-FM</a> research group and member of the coordinator team of the <a href='https://www.ru.nl/ai/ellis-unit'>ELLIS Unit Nijmegen</a>.
-My ELLIS PhD exchange host is <a href='https://www.robots.ox.ac.uk/~nickh/'>Prof. Dr. Nick Hawes</a> from the <a href='https://ori.ox.ac.uk/labs/goals/'>GOALS</a> research group of the <a href='https://ori.ox.ac.uk/'>Oxford Robotics Institute</a> located at Oxford University, England.
+My ELLIS PhD exchange host is <a href='https://www.robots.ox.ac.uk/~nickh/'>Prof. Dr. Nick Hawes</a> from the <a href='https://ori.ox.ac.uk/labs/goals/'>GOALS</a> research group of the <a href='https://ori.ox.ac.uk/'>Oxford Robotics Institute</a> located at Oxford University in the United Kingdom.

 My research interests revolve around **sequential decision-making under uncertainty**.
 More specifically, I specialize in model-based reinforcement learning and (online) planning in **partially observable and uncertain environments**.